-Sheep and goat pox is the diseases caused by sheep and goat pox virus of family poxviridae and genus of Capripox virus which is one of the largest, enveloped double stranded deoxyribose nucleic acid (DNA) viruses (www.ictvonline.org, Accessed on 29 July, 2019).
+Sheep and goat pox is the diseases caused by sheep and goat pox virus of family poxviaridae and genus of Capripox virus which is one of the largest, enveloped double stranded deoxyribose nucleic acid (DNA) viruses (www.ictvonline.org, Accessed on 29 July, 2019).
 It causes highly infectious disease in sheep and goats where the disease is less commonly seen in indigenous breeds in area where it's endemic as compared with exotic breeds.
 It is transmitted by direct contact, indirect contact with infected object or fomites and through insect that can mechanically transmit the diseases.
 Up on establishment of infection in the host it can causes highly devastating systemic viremia which is characterized by widespread skin eruption, fever, generalized papules or nodules, vesicles (rarely) on hairless area of the skin, internal lesions in the lungs, respiratory and gastrointestinal mucosa and cause death of the animals (Abd-Elfatah et al., 2018).

 The diseases is distributed in most part of the world where it is commonly seen in Middle East, Africa (north of the equator), the Indian subcontinent, much of central Asia, and in South-Eastern Europe where sporadic outbreaks occur.
-Recently outbreaks have been recorded in Kazakhstan, Mongolia, Azerbaijan, Turkey, Greece and Bulgaria (Beard et al., 2010; Gelave et al., 2013; Tuppurainen et al., 2017).
+Recently outbreaks have been recorded in Kazakhstan, Mongolia, Azerbaijan, Turkey, Greece and Bulgaria (Beard et al., 2010; Gelaye et al., 2013; Tuppurainen et al., 2017).

-In Africa the number of countries affected by sheep and goat pox virus were showing an increase in the trend of the diseases particularly for three consecutive years before 2011.
-However, the number of countries affected by sheep and goat pox virus remarkably decreased after 2011 in which twelve countries were reported from twenty six countries affected by the diseases in 2010 that indicate the reduction of the diseases by 46% which is happen due to national intervention.
+In Africa the number of countries affected by sheep and goat pox viruse were showing an increase in the trend of the diseases particularly for three consecutive years before 2011.
+However, the number of countries affected by sheep and goat pox virus remarkably decreased after 2011 in which twelve countries were reported from twenty six countries affected by the diseases in 2010 that indicate the reduction of the diseases by 46%.
+There is no tangible reason for the report of decrease in the diseases as there is no continental control and prevention program but it may happen due to national intervention.
 In Africa among the endemic countries that recorded high number of outbreak in 2011 Ethiopia were the first where high outbreak is recorded (AU IBAR, 2011).